Robust Bell inequalities from communication complexity: Discussion

 \section{Discussion}

 We have given three main results.
 First, we showed that normalized Bell inequalities can be modified to be bounded in absolute value on the larger set of local distributions that can abort without significantly changing the value of the violations achievable with nonsignaling distributions.
 Then, we showed how to derive large inefficiency-resistant Bell violations from any gap between the partition bound and the quantum communication complexity of some given distribution $\bp$.
-The distributions $\bq$ achieving the large violations are relatively simple (only $3$ outputs for boolean distributions $\bp$) and can be made resistant to uniform noise at the expense of an increase in the number of outputs exponential in $Q(\bp)$.
+The distributions $\bq$ achieving the large violations are relatively simple (only $3$ outputs for boolean distributions $\bp$) and are resistant to the addition of white noise to the ideal entangled state giving rise to them.
 Finally, we showed how to construct explicit Bell inequalities when the separation between classical and quantum communication complexity is proven via the corruption bound.

-From a practical standpoint, the specific Bell violations we have studied are probably not feasible to implement, because the parameters needed are still impractical or the quantum states are infeasible to implement.
-However, our results suggest that we could turn our attention to functions with small gaps in communication complexity, in order to find practical Bell inequalities that are robust against uniform noise and detector inefficiency.

-To be more specific, let us consider an experimental setup with non-abort probability $\eta$ per side, and $\eps$ uniform noise.
-Suppose we have a Boolean function with a lower bound of $c>3\log(1/\eta^2)$ on classical communication with $\eps'$ error, and an $(\eps'{-}\eps)$-correct quantum protocol, with $\eps' > \eps$, using $q=\log(1/\eta^2)$ qubits.
-Our construction gives an inefficiency-resistant Bell violation of $2^{c-2q}>1/\eta^2$, which is robust against $\eps$ uniform noise.
-(The number of outcomes per side increases to $\frac{2}{\eta^2}$.)
-Factoring in the inefficiency, the observed violation would still be $\eta^2 2^{c-2q}>1$.